 Teacher: Anyway, that was one of the other causes of why the Great Depression went on for 12 years.
 If people can't work, they can't buy things.
-8. Teacher: And if people can't buy things what else might 0 Amy: happen?
-Then companies can't make money and give people 9.
-Alliy. jobs.
+8. Teacher: And if people can't buy things what else might happen?
+9. Amy: Then companies can't make money and give people jobs.
 Teacher: Exactly.
-10. Teacher: , Companies can't make money and give people jobs.
+10. Teacher: Companies can't make money and give people jobs.
 11. Teacher: It was kind of a never-ending cycle of unemployment.
-11. reacher.
 There was another cycle that some people might point to as a cause of the Great Depression, or at least why some people may have expected a depression at that time.
 12. Humberto: Wait!
 Another cycle?
 So, you mean some people could have predicted the Great Depression, and even the Great Recession.
 Teacher: Yep.
-13. Teacher: In fact, students take out your notebooks and write 14.
-Teacher: some things down.
-In fact, some people did predict the Great Recession.
-14. reacher.
+13. Teacher: In fact, students take out your notebooks and write some things down.
+14. Teacher: In fact, some people did predict the Great Recession.
 It's called the Business Cycle or Economic Cycle.
-Sometimes businesses are making money because people are buying things, sometimes they are losing money because people can't buy things.
+Sometimes businesses are making money because people are buying things, sometimes they are losing 45 money because people can't buy things.
 15. Teacher: Have you heard of this?
 16. Zach: Oh yeah, I've heard of this.
 They're not always called depressions or recessions either.
 Sometimes they're called panics or crises.
 Teacher: You know it.
-It's kind of like the saying, "What goes reacher. up must come down."
+It's kind of like the saying, "What goes up must come down."
 17. Zach: And right before the Depression and Recession everything was up; people were buying things and businesses were making money.
 So, we have the

-Teacher: Business Cycle as a long-term cause and unemployment as a short-term cause.
-What might be some other causes of the Great Depression and explain how you think those things caused it?
-18. Susan: Maybe people overspending and using their credit card?
+Business Cycle as a long-term cause and Taaabar unemployment as a snort-term cause.
+18. leacher: What might be some other causes of the Great caused it?
+Susan: Maybe people overspending and using their credit card?
 I mean racking up debt that they couldn't afford to pay back.
 You know my cousin's parents just bought an eight thousand dollar living room set.
 So were credit cards a cause of the Great Depression?!
 Teacher: Not credit cards exactly, but credit.
 19. Teacher: Ok, write this down too.
 20. Teacher: People would buy things without having the money to pay for them right away.
 Instead, the company would pay for it for the person by using credit.
-So, if the company suddenly decided they wanted their 21. money Teacher: Amy: Teacher: What do you suppose would happen then?
-Then the person would have to pay it right away?
-If the company gave out too much credit, and then couldn't get people, potentially unemployed people, to give them the money for their stuff, then what do you suppose would happen?
-22. Joey: The company would go broke?
+So, if the company suddenly decided they wanted their money 21.
+Teacher: What do you suppose would happen then?
+22. Amy: Then the person would have to pay it right away?
+Teacher: If the company gave out too much credit, and then couldn't get people, potentially unemployed people, to give them the money for their stuff, then what do you suppose would happen?
+23. Joey: The company would go broke?
 Teacher: Interesting answer.
 24. Teacher: Ok.
-Someone else - how does your answer compare with Joey's guess?
-25. Fred: Well, I'm not sure the company would go broke.
-Teacher: Fred: I would like to know more about why you think the company wouldn't go broke.
-Well wouldn't all functioning companies have a 26. iicu. bunch of cash in the bank?
-Teacher: That's some fairy tale idea about companies you have Fred.
+Someone else - how does your answer compare 25 Fue de with Joey's guess?
+25. Fred: well, I m not sure the company would go broke. reacher: r would like to know more about why you think the 26 Frade Well wouldn't all functioning companies have a 20. rieu. bunch of cash in the bank?
+Teacher: That's some fairy tale idea about companies you i cuciici i have Fred.
 Nope, not at all.
 27.